Charles Burnett (RAF officer): RAAF Chief of the Air Staff

 Burnett also strove to increase the number of aircraft in the RAAF, although in this regard he was less successful than he was with increasing aircrew numbers.
 Under Burnett, RAAF units were placed in forward positions and priority was given to the aerial protection of Australian sea lanes.
-He also took a key role in the establishments of the Women's Auxiliary Australian Air Force (WAAAF) and RAAF health services, the latter having previously been provided by the Australian Army.
+He also took a key role in the establishments of the Women's Auxiliary Australian Air Force (WAAAF) and RAAF health services, the latter having been provided by the Australian Army.
+He had an uneasy relationship with air minister John McEwen, with whom he frequently clashed over matters of expenditure.
+McEwen recalled in his memoirs that "Burnett wanted to spend amounts of money apparently without thought for where it was coming from while I was the one who had to accept responsibility for all expenditure".

-Return to United Kingdom and death

-From October 1941, Burnett had a strained working relationship with Arthur Drakeford, the Australian Labor Party's minister for air who had just then been appointed.
+Burnett also had a strained working relationship with Arthur Drakeford, who replaced McEwen as minister for air in October 1941 following the fall of the Fadden government.
 Burnett and Drakeford frequently clashed and when in early 1942 Burnett proposed sweeping organizational changes, including the abolition of the Australian Air Board, a breaking point was reached.
 It had also been widely argued that Burnett's focus on the European theatre resulted in the RAAF lacking sufficient defensive strength and by 1942 the threat of invasion by Japan was growing.
-Burnett was replaced in May 1942 by an Australian, Air Vice Marshal George Jones, who succeeded to the position despite Burnett's lobbying for his deputy, Air Vice Marshal William Bostock, to take over.
+Burnett was replaced in May 1942 by an Australian officer, Air Vice Marshal George Jones, who succeeded to the position despite Burnett's lobbying for his deputy, Air Vice Marshal William Bostock, to take over.

+Return to United Kingdom and death

 Burnett retired from the RAF shortly after his return to Britain, but in 1943 he worked full-time in the RAF's cadet organisation, the Air Training Corps, as the commandant of the ATC's Central Command.
 In this role, Burnett was responsible for ATC squadrons in Hertfordshire, Middlesex, Buckinghamshire, Oxfordshire, Berkshire and Bedfordshire.
 By 1945 Burnett remained as commandant but his health was declining and on 9 April 1945 he died of a coronary thrombosis at the Princess Mary Hospital at RAF Halton.
 Charles Burnett was survived by his wife and four daughters.